-A native of Québec City, Canada, Marylène Gingras-Roy joined the Pittsburgh Symphony Orchestra viola section in the 1997 season, and in 2004 was promoted to fourth chair.
-She studied at the Conservatoire de Musique de Québec with Douglas McNabney and François Paradis and graduated in 1993 with unanimous First Prizes in both in viola and chamber music.
-She was then the recipient of Canada and Québec Arts Councils' Scholarship Grants, enabling her to attend the Harid Conservatory with Victoria Chiang and the renowned Curtis Institute of Music with Karen Tuttle and Joseph DePasquale, where she earned an Artist Diploma in 1997.
+She studied at the Conservatoire de Musique de Québec with Douglas McNabney and François Paradis and graduated in 1993 with unanimous First Prizes in both viola and chamber music.
+As a recipient of Canada and Québec Arts Councils' Scholarship Grants, she was able to attend the Harid Conservatory with Victoria Chiang and the renowned Curtis Institute of Music with Karen Tuttle and Joseph DePasquale, where she earned an Artist Diploma in 1997.

 Marylène's recordings of chamber music include Leo Zeitlin's Yedish songs and the Caprichos Nos.
 2-4 by Leonardo Balada (world premiere recording) for the Naxos label, Philip Thompson's Separate Self, Joe Engel's chamber music for the Pittsburgh Jewish Music Festival, and also the Serenade no 6 for trombone, viola, and cello by Vincent Persichetti.

 Marylèneʼs viola is by Italian maker Umberto Muschietti (1929).

 - International viola performance